 Jim Clark’s run of three poles between 1963 and 1965 made Lotus the first team to take three consecutive poles at the circuit.
 It’s a feat which has been matched only once since, by McLaren between 1988 and 1990.

 There have been 11 occasions on which a team has locked-out the front row of the grid in Mexico.
 Ferrari are the most recent team to do so, in 2023.

 Clark is the only driver to take pole in Mexico by over a second

 The largest pole margin at the Autodromo Hermanos Rodriguez came in 1963, when Jim Clark set the fastest time by 1.7 seconds.

 The smallest margin by which pole has been taken in Mexico City came in 1992, when Nigel Mansell set the fastest time by just 0.016 seconds.

-Pole position has been decided by less than a tenth of a second at the circuit on six occasions, including twice in the past five Mexican Grands Prix.
+Pole position has been decided by less than a tenth of a second at the circuit on seven occasions, including three times in the past six Mexican Grands Prix.